davidfrantz/force-udf/python/ts/mowingDetection/readme.md

 This algorithm was developed to estimate mowing events on grasslands from dense vegetation index time series derived from Sentinel-2 and Landsat data.
 It was developed and tested for grasslands in Germany (see maps here: https://ows.geo.hu-berlin.de/webviewer/mowing-detection/).
 While the thresholds used to identify mowing events are derived from the time series itself, some parameters might be adjusted for your specific use case.
-Details regarding the indivídual processing steps are described in the Schwieder et al. 2021 (open accesss).
+Details regarding the indivídual processing steps are described in the Schwieder et al., 2022 (open accesss).

 ![mowing detection scheme](scheme.jpg)